tobynguyen27/takumi/example/nextjs/README.md

 This is a simple example of how to use Takumi with Next.js.

-Before running the example, you need to build the native library.
+Before running the example, you need to build the native binary.

 Make sure you have [Rust installed](https://www.rust-lang.org/tools/install).